 New development of family villa - Liguria, Italy

-Villa M is a family building of ca.150sqm situated in the hills of the Ligurian Riviera overlooking the Gulf of Ospedaletti.
+Villa M is a family building of ca.150sqm situated in the hills of the Ligurian Riviera.
 The building is composed as an L shape on a single floor with a courtyard in the center.
 The volume responds to the surrounding landscape focusing on the main view and sunlight.
 The existing site was defined by a terraced environment which was maintained in the new project without touching the existing walls and avoiding excavation.
 The building is situated in a residential environment distinguished by a typology of mansions, nevertheless, the villa responds and preserves the natural scenery of the coastline and its facade is inspired by with the typical dry stone walls of the Ligurian terraces.